• Skip to primary navigation

 4. Bake for 15 minutes, flip and then bake for another few minutes to finish them off.

-5. Remove mushrooms, let them site for a few minutes and then slice and serve.
-Marinated and then baked, these portobello mushrooms are simply the best, whether as a side accompanying another entrée or as a vegetarian main dish.
+5. Remove mushrooms, let them site for a few minutes and then slice and serve. baked portobello mushrooms stem side up in a baking dish with sauce baked onto the pan

 Tips for making this recipe perfectly